instaatze/vscode-snazzy/README.md

 This theme is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items/alexanderbast.vscode-snazzy).

-It can be installed by typing `⌘P` and running `ext install vscode-snazzy` or by typing `⇧⌘X` and selecting it in the extensions search.
+It can be installed by the shortcut `⌘P` and typing `ext install snazzy theme` or by the shortcut `⇧⌘X` and typing `snazzy theme`.

-Alternately, you can download the bundled VSIX file and install it through the extension section in VS Code.
+Alternately, you can download the bundled VSIX file and install it through the extensions section in VS Code.

 ## Related